NetLogo-Mobile/Translation-Spanish/Articles/globals.Source.md

 Things to keep in mind when using `globals`:

-* When you create an interface element such as a *slider*, *switch*, or *chooser*, its name automatically becomes a global variable and you do not need to define it within the `globals` primitive.
 * You cannot have two global variables with the same name.
 * You cannot start a variable name with a number.
 For example, the following code would show an error `globals [1st-offer]`.
 * You should always define your global variables in the beginning of your NetLogo code.